 Public health departments usually visit homes to evaluate potential barriers to treatment (eg, extreme poverty, unstable housing, child care problems, alcoholism, mental illness) and to check for other active cases and close contacts.
 Close contacts are people who share the same breathing space for prolonged periods, typically household residents, but often include people at work, school, and places of recreation.
 The precise duration and degree of contact that constitutes risk vary because TB patients vary greatly in infectiousness.
 For patients who are highly infectious as evidenced by multiple family members with disease or positive skin tests, even relatively casual contacts (eg, passengers on the bus they ride) should be referred for skin testing and evaluation for latent infection (see Screening); patients who do not infect any household contacts are less likely to infect casual contacts.

-The first-line drugs isoniazid (INH), rifampin (RIF), pyrazinamide (PZA), and ethambutol (EMB) are used together in initial treatment (for regimens and doses, see Treatment regimens and see Dosing of First-Line Anti-TB Drugs*).
+The first-line drugs isoniazid (INH), rifampin (RIF), pyrazinamide (PZA), and ethambutol (EMB) are used together in initial treatment (for regimens and doses, see Treatment regimens and Table 1: Dosing of First-Line Anti-TB Drugs*).

 |PrintOpen table in new window

 INH is given orally once/day, has good tissue penetration (including CSF), and is highly bactericidal.
 It remains the single most useful and least expensive drug for TB treatment.
 However, inconsistent drug levels and decades of uncontrolled use (often as monotherapy) in many countries (especially in East Asia) have greatly increased the percentage of resistant strains.
 In the US, about 10% of isolates are INH-resistant.
 INH is safe during pregnancy.